elastic/universal-profiling-documentation/features.md

 Most notably, you may want to filter on:

-- `service.name`: the corresponding value of `project-id` hot-agent flag, logical group of host-agents deployed
+- `service.name`: the corresponding value of `project-id` host-agent flag, logical group of host-agents deployed
-- `process.thread.name`: the process command, e.g. `python`, or `java`
+- `process.thread.name`: the process' thread name, e.g. `python`, `java`, or `kauditd`
 - `orchestrator.resource.name`: the name of the group of the containerized deployment as set by the orchestrator
 - `container.name`: the name of the single container instance, as set by the container engine
-- `host.name`: the single machine's hostname (useful for debugging issues of a single Virtual Machine)
+- `host.name` or `host.ipstring`: the machine's hostname or IP address (useful for debugging issues on a single Virtual Machine)

 ### Resource constraints

 One of the key goals of Universal Profiling is to have net positive cost benefit for users: the cost of profiling and observing applications should not be higher than the savings produced by the optimizations.

-In this spirit, both the agent and storage are engineered to be as efficient as possible in terms of resources usage.
+In this spirit, both the host-agent and storage are engineered to use as little resources as possible.

 #### Elasticsearch storage

-Universal Profiling storage budget is predictable on a per-profiled-core basis: the data we generate at the fixed sampling frequency of 20 Hz, will be stored in Elasticsearch at the rate of 20 mega-bytes per core-day.
+Universal Profiling storage budget is predictable on a per-profiled-core basis: the data we generate at the fixed sampling frequency of 20 Hz, will be stored in Elasticsearch at the rate of 20 MB per core per day.

 #### Host-agent CPU and memory